CityGenerator/Megacosm-Generator/README.md

     # install the requirements
     pip install -r requirements.txt

-    # copy the example config into place
+    # copy the example config into place and configure it
     cp data/config.ini.example data/config.ini

     # Load your data